 Ancient Art has to be one of the most unique summits around.
-Easily recognized as it is often photographed.
-This is a must do if you are looking for a unique and breath taking moderate climbing experience.
+Easily recognized, it is often photographed.
+This is a climb you must do if you are looking for a unique and breathtaking moderate climbing experience.

 Head north out of Moab a couple of miles to State Highway 128 (just before the Colorado River).
 Follow highway 128 about 21 miles to a signed turn off on the right.
 Follow the good dirt road 2.2 miles to it's end at a small campground and parking lot.

 Ancient Art is a tower I have obsessed about climbing for years.
 Three years ago my partner and I found a guided group of 16 at the base, and we're faced with either waiting many hours to get on the route or throwing in the towel.
 We threw in the towel.
 This time I enlisted Jim to come give it a go with me.
 We decided a Friday afternoon may give us the best chance of getting on the route, and started hiking in around 1 or 1:30 on a hot, cloudy Friday afternoon.

 The approach takes 20-30 minutes, with the tower visible for much of the hike if you know where to look.
 It is impressive and intimidating.
 After admiring the Cobra on the approach trail, we soon began racking up at the base of the Stolen Chimney route.
 As an obsessive compulsive worrier, I was worried about wind, rain, and pretty much the whole endeavor.
 In typical fashion, Jim was rather casual about the whole affair.

 I called the first and second pitches.
 Mostly because I had heard the second pitch was the technical crux, but at least in small part to defer the airy last lead to Jim.